alxmrs/website/src/yagni.md

 While I believe I am a "good guesser" and can introduce good abstractions, I find I write less complicated code when I react instead of predict.
 In many ways, I find abstracting early a la DRY is a flavor of [premature optimization](https://m.xkcd.com/1691/).
 Whenever I feel tempted to add an abstraction early, I tell
-myself: "You Aren't Gunna Need It."
+myself: "You Ain't Gunna Need It."

 ## Say No To Classes and Yes To Types